alexwang0317/Humming-Bird/README.md

 In order for this to operate, you will need an OpenAI API key which you create a .env file to store.

+Here is a link in order to read a technical report on everything!
+[Click Here!](https://drive.google.com/file/d/1ySvLhD_-F-yIzr4IbxILDwCjSymwu-lH/view?usp=sharing)!